-- As a learning autonomy facilitator, a teacher may directly or indirectly ask her or his students about what SAL materials they have worked on.
+- As a learning autonomy facilitator, a teacher may directly or indirectly ask his/her students about what SAL materials they have worked on.
 In this way, the teacher might get some information about the students' learning problems on which the materials revision is based. - The teacher keeps checking the selected SAL materials that have been used by the students.
 This way, certainly, enables the teacher to identify the language focus in which most students are weak.
-After that, the materials revision can periodically be done on a weekly basis, for example.

-The teacher gives the students an SAL learning record form and asks them to fill it in so that the information about what language focus the students are weak in can be obtained and used as the basis for revising SAL materials.
+After that, the materials revision can periodically be done on a weekly basis, for example. - The teacher gives the students SAL learning record forms and asks them to fill in so that the information about what language focus the students are weak in can be obtained and used as the reason why it is necessary to revise SAL materials.

 In short, revising is the action that the teacher may take to update and duplicate SAL materials, and this is to alleviate the fact that in many situations as McMurry, Tanner, & Anderson (2009: 3) note, "a center exists but nothing is done to promote learner autonomy".
-In other words, optimizing learning autonomy remains a big job for EFL teachers to do seriously.
+In other words, optimizing learning autonomy remains a big job for EFL teachers to be put into serious action.